-The fair value of financial derivatives is calculated by discounting all future cash flows by the market yield curve at the reporting date, and adjusting for own and counterparty credit.
+Derivative financial instruments ('derivatives') are recorded at fair value.
+The fair value of financial derivatives is calculated by discounting all future cash flows by the market yield curve at the reporting date and adjusting for own and counterparty credit and funding risk adjustments.
 The market yield curve for each currency is obtained from external sources for interest and foreign exchange rates.
+Where the fair value of a derivative is positive, it is carried as a derivative asset and where negative, as a liability.
+Balance sheet presentation of derivatives have been determined based on the final maturity date.
+A derivative that matures within one year has been classified as current and a derivative that matures after one year has been classified as non-current.